mercadona/rele/docs/guides/basics.rst

         'APP_NAME': 'photo-imaging',
     }

-.. important:: If you plan on having your subscriber connect to the database, it is vital that the Djagno settings.CONN_MAX_AGE is set to 0.
+.. important:: If you plan on having your subscriber connect to the database, it is vital that the Django settings.CONN_MAX_AGE is set to 0.

 Once the topic is created and our Django application has the proper configuration defined